mike-burns/libtls.rb/README.md

 # libtls for Ruby

-This is a set of libtls bindings for Ruby, plus a nice OO layer atop the bindings.
+This is a set of libtls bindings for Ruby, plus a nice object-oriented layer atop the bindings.

 This is a work in progress.
 If you figure out how to use this, please contribute back with documentation, bindings, and bug fixes.

 ## Installation

+This gem depends on the libtls library.
+Make sure you either run OpenBSD or have [libressl-portable] installed.

-Add this line to your application's Gemfile:
+Once libtls itself is installed, add this line to your application's Gemfile:

 ```ruby
 gem 'libtls'